There are numerous food approaches to St. Patrick’s Day beyond a plate of corned beef and cabbage and a beer or two.

 From now through St. Patrick’s Day, March 17th, we’ll present a daily recipe.

 We’re starting out with that corned beef and cabbage, but this one has a holiday twist: a Guinness marinade and champ potatoes.

 Champ potatoes are a variation of the traditional Irish dish, Colcannon, made with mashed potatoes, shredded kale or cabbage and onions.

 Check out the history of cabbage, below.

-Corning refers to curing or pickling the meat in a seasoned brine.
-The word refers to the “corns” or grains of kosher (or other coarse) salt that is mixed with water to make the brine.
+Corning refers to curing or pickling the meat in seasoned brine.
+The word refers to the “corns” or grains of kosher (or other coarse) salt that are mixed with water to make the brine.
 Typically, brisket is used to make corned beef; the dish has many regional variations and seasonings.

 Irish immigrants adapted corned beef from their Jewish neighbors on New York’s Lower East Side as a cheaper alternative to Irish bacon, precipitating the now-traditional Irish-American dish, corned beef and cabbage.
 Smoking a corned beef, and adding extra spices, produces pastrami.

 RECIPE: GUINNESS-MARINATED CORNED BEEF & CABBAGE WITH CHAMP POTATOES

 This recipe is courtesy of Justin O’Connor, Executive Chef at the Guinness Storehouse in Dublin.
 It will be served at the restaurant on St. Patrick’s Day.

 Ingredients For 6 Servings